 - Needs help to sit up, eat, dress, and groom themselves

 - Unable to walk without assistance or bed-bound

 WHERE CAN CARE BE PROVIDED?

 Our care including Dementia care is available wherever your loved one calls home.
-That includes their private home as well as assistant livings, retirement communities and nursing homes.
+That includes their private home as well as assisted livings, retirement communities and nursing homes.
 UpliftedCare provides an extra layer of support and a high degree of expert care.
 Our expertise on symptom management and end stage serious illness ensures a level of specialty care for your loved one focused on improving comfort, reducing stress and improving their quality of life.

 Call us at 815.939.4141 today to find your way back to a life more fully lived.
 We can help determine what services are best for you and your loved one and answer any questions about how to begin receiving uplifting support for your loved one with dementia and for you, their caregiver